jnear/cs3020-compiler-construction/index.md

 their compiler with an additional significant language feature of their choice.

-Graduate students are expected to complete additional *challenge exercises* included in each assignment, and to select more ambitious final projects compared to undergraduate students.

 This course is primarily intended for computer science students, but may also be appropriate for some graduate students in other areas with an interest in programming languages and strong programming experience.

-Prerequisites: CS124 and CS125

 ## Text and Resources